-I acknowledge receipt of the Southwest Wisconsin Technical College Medical Laboratory (Initials) Technician Program Student Handbook
+I acknowledge receipt of the Southwest W (Initials) Technician Program Student Handbook /isconsin Te chnical College Medical Laboratory

 I have read, understand, and agree to abide by the guidelines outlined in the (Initials) SWTC Student Handbook.

-I have read and agree to abide by the terms of the SWTC policy regarding (Initials) confidentiality and HIPPA training requirements.
+I have read and agree to abide by the term (Initials) confidentiality and HIPPA training requirement VTC policy regarding

-I have read, and I understand the Essen (Initials) Medical Laboratory Technician Program. tial Function ns specific to a student in a
+I have read, and I understand the Essent (Initials) Medical Laboratory Technician Program. ial Function s specific to a student in a

-I have read and understand the clinical placement policies and procedures.
-(Initials)
+I have read and understand the clinical pla (Initials) cement polic ies and procedures.

 Student's Full Name (Print) Date

-Student's Signature Date
+Student's Signature - Date

-Program Director's Signature Date
+Program Director's Signature - Date

-Copy to Student File & to Student
+Copy to Student File & to \$ Student

 Office Use Only:

 Date Form Returned: